OlivierLD/raspberry-coffee/PurePWM/README.md

 ## Pure PWM
 The idea here is to use only GPIO to drive a servo.
+Extra board like the PCA9685 would not be required.

 So far..., there is a problem